ArminJo/JK-BMSToPylontechCAN/README.md

 - Beep on alarm and connection timeouts with selectable timeout.
 - Debug button for realtime monitoring some CAN data sent.
 - Serial.print() function is still available for monitoring and debugging.
+- Statistics of minimum and maximum cells during balancing to identify conspicious cells.

 **On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**